Golden retriever wearing a military style service dog vest.

 • Foundation skills from beginner through advanced

-• Focus and impulse control
+• Building focus and impulse control

 • Relationship building